Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Introduction

 {Although it is physically intuitive to expect that the local geometry of the shape of an inclusion should have an effect on the local resolution, it turns out that the corresponding derivation is highly technical.
 In fact, decoding the local geometric information of an inclusion from the corresponding scattered field is highly challenging.
 In this paper, we develop a novel mathematical scheme to understand this correspondence through analyzing the GPTs and scattering coefficients (SCs) coming from the associated scattered fields, which in turn boils down to the analysis of the operators that sit inside the GPTs and SCs via microlocal analysis.
-By doing so, we are able to decompose the reconstruction process into several steps in a delicate and subtle manner, where all but one steps depend only on the global geometry, and one particular step that depends on the mean curvature of the surface at that point (c.f.
+By doing so, we are able to decompose the reconstruction process into several steps in a delicate and subtle manner, where all but one steps depend only on the global geometry, and one particular step depends on the mean curvature of the surface at that point (c.f.
 Corollary \ref{cor:1}).
-Finally, we are able to see clearly how sensitivity of local perturbations relates to local curvature information of the surface.
-Our study has important applications in super-resolution wave imaging. }
+Finally, we are able to see clearly how sensitivity with respect to local perturbations relates to local curvature information of the surface. { We would like to remark that most of the conclusions in our discussion hold for domains which are regular enough, in particular for $\mathcal{C}^{4,\alpha}$ domains.
+Our results provide a rigorous justification as to why among compact domains with sufficiently regular boundaries (i.e. $\mathcal{C}^{4,\alpha}$ domains) and with a certain lower curvature bound, those points at a domain with the highest curvatures are more easily reconstructed.
+Our study has important applications in super-resolution wave imaging.
+A similar analysis towards domains with singular geometry, e.g. Lipschitz or $C^{0,\alpha}$ domains, or non-compact domains, remains an open problem, and will be the subject of a forthcoming study. }

 The rest of the paper is organised as follows.
 In Section 2, we consider the electrostatic transmission problem.
 We compute the semi-classical symbols of several related operators on the boundary of the inclusion including the Neumann-Poincar\'e operator and its variants, and perform a sensitivity analysis on the generalized polarization tensors and hence the scattering coefficients.
 We establish an increased sensitivity at points with mean curvature of high magnitude.
 Then we move on to the inverse wave scattering in the low-frequency regime governed by the Helmholtz system with a small wavenumber and observe a similar property in Section 3.